Frequently Asked Questions

-The Marathon and Half Marathon courses will be open approximately seven and one-half hours for the marathon/half and one and one-half hour for the 5K.
+The Marathon and Half-Marathon courses will be open approximately seven and one-half hours and one and one-half hour for the 5K.
 However, this is not a closed course so if you fall behind this schedule, you may continue, but will be asked to move to the sidewalks.

 The Dogwood Canyon trail run courses will be open approximately nine hours.